Decoupled Similarity for Task-Aware Token Pruning in Large Vision-Language Models: Abstract

 \section{Abstract}

 Token pruning has emerged as an effective approach to reduce the substantial computational overhead of Large Vision-Language Models (LVLMs) by discarding less informative visual tokens while preserving performance.
 However, existing methods typically rely on individual attention sources from different LVLM components, resulting in incomplete and suboptimal pruning decisions due to biased attention distributions.
-To address this problem, we propose DeSAP, a novel Decoupled Similarity-Aware Pruning method for precise, task-aware token pruning within the visual encoder.
-Specifically, DeSAP introduces a decoupled similarity to capture fine-grained cross-modal relevance between visual features and text tokens, providing explicit task-related guidance for pruning.
-By integrating decoupled similarity with visual saliency signals derived from visual attention, DeSAP performs token pruning under the guidance of both task-related and visual cues, enabling robust pruning even under aggressive pruning ratios.
-Extensive experiments across diverse benchmarks and architectures show that DeSAP consistently outperforms SOTA methods in both accuracy and efficiency.
-On LLaVA-1.5-7B, DeSAP achieves a 10$\times$ FLOPs reduction and a 2.3$\times$ prefill speedup by retaining only 11.1\% of visual tokens, while maintaining 98.1\% of the original performance.
+To address this, we propose DeSAP, a novel Decoupled Similarity-Aware Pruning method for precise, task-aware visual token pruning.
+Specifically, DeSAP introduces a decoupled similarity to capture fine-grained cross-modal relevance between visual and text tokens, providing explicit task-related guidance for pruning.
+By integrating this similarity with visual saliency signals derived from visual attention, DeSAP performs token pruning under the guidance of both task-related and visual cues, enabling robust pruning even under aggressive pruning ratios.
+Extensive experiments across diverse benchmarks show that DeSAP consistently outperforms existing methods in both accuracy and efficiency.